mbarnettHMX/beneficial-ownership-engine/docs/deployment/SYNAPSE_DEPLOY.md

 --- |  ---
-resource_group_name |  The Name of the resource group in which the resoruces are deployed location_for_resoruces | Your resources wil be deployed in the location specified here storage_account_name | Please give name of the storage account. synapse_name | Please give name of the synapse to be created spark_name | Please provide the name of the spark pool to be created
+resource_group_name |  The Name of the resource group in which the resoruces are deployed location_for_resoruces | Your resources wil be deployed in the location specified here storage_account_name | Please give name of the storage account to be created. synapse_name | Please give name of the synapse to be created spark_name | Please provide the name of the spark pool to be created